Chapter in this post:

 Netflix is also said to have an ad-supported subscription up its sleeve.
 But that is not what this paragraph is about.
 Like iFun in a Entry shows, live streaming content is also being planned.
 The daily live broadcasts could therefore be comedy specials and reality shows.
 In order to use the live aspect sensibly, the participation of the spectators is being considered.
 Polls and polls may be available through certain menus in the TV app and in the Browser to be possible.
 They can probably be integrated even more conveniently into the mobile app.
 Other content could be festivals (music, comedy, etc.) and sporting events.

 Data breaches and network expansion are currently major topics in the big picture of the internet.
-The EU is currently dealing with both topics – as heise online shows right here and right here on.
+The EU is currently dealing with both topics – as heise online shows here and here on.
 In the first post, with regard to corporate cybersecurity, it is stated that “Hold the executives of the covered companies, state-owned companies and possibly also government agencies accountable for any violations of the enhanced cybersecurity compliance obligations [are].”
 This means: If a digital infrastructure in the facilities is not sufficiently secured and user data is thereby jeopardized, penalties can be imposed.

 The second linked source is about network expansion and its financing.
 Since Internet companies, such as streaming providers, need a well-developed network for large amounts of data traffic, they should also pay for it.
 The required infrastructure should therefore be maintained and expanded through percentage taxes - similar to tax-financed work on the road network.
 "The EU member states are calling for US platforms such as Amazon, Apple, Google, Meta, Microsoft and Netflix to contribute money to expand the telecommunications infrastructure", it says in the heise article.
 The goal is that in 2030 gigabit connections should be possible everywhere.